 Again, the types of pants you choose will depend on what you are doing during your trip (hiking, city exploring etc.) and the weather.
 However, a good rule of thumb is to keep, at least, down to your knees covered.
 Full leg coverage will probably be more comfortable though.

 You can wear leggings or tighter pants like skinny jeans, but make sure to wear a longer top that then covers your bum.
-I brought normal black leggings like these as well as my dressy sweatpants from encircled.
+I brought black leggings as well as my dressy sweatpants from encircled.
 I did bring jeans as well, but it was way too hot when I visited in May to wear them.

 I also brought a couple of pairs of wide leg pants which I loved.
 Not only were they more modest, but they also kept me cooler in the heat.
 You can find a pair similar to what I wore here.

 What to Wear in Morocco: Dresses and Skirts

 Dresses and skirts are often easy packs for women, especially for the younger women who are keen on getting the cute Instagram shots.
 Both can be ideal for Morocco, as long as they remain appropriate.
 Again, avoid anything too tight, short, or revealing.

 Maxi dresses and maxi skirts are a great option, though you may want to aim for something that hits around your ankles rather than the ground or it will get very dirty very fast.